-'Experienced Pilot' Makes Emergency Landing on Freeway
+'Experienced Pilot' Makes Emergency Landing On Freeway

 Authorities are calling the emergency landing that took place on State Route 55 in Costa Mesa, Calif., a "miracle."